hzswdef/gulag-status/README.md

 # Run gulag-status (on port 8000).
-python3.9 app.py # Run directly to access debug features for development! hypercorn app.py # Please run guweb with hypercorn when in production!
+python3.9 app.py # Run directly to access debug features for development! hypercorn app.py # Please run gulag-status with hypercorn when in production!
 It will improve performance drastically by disabling all of the debug features a developer would need!
 ```

 ## Directory structure